Notes on the Torrens Island and Environs map

 Who put the object in place, and for what purpose, is presently unknown.

 Update March 2015: According to a SASRS colleague this was an attempt at marijuana cultivation.
 The plants were in the raised trough, with watering by solar-powered pump.
 It was unsuccessful and abandoned.

 The southern branch is navigable, but its eastern end is blocked.
 The main channel leads into Dry Creek, a boring manmade channel with suburbia alongside.
 The straight channel alongside the St Kilda embankment eventually peters out.
 The Little Para River flows into the area to its northeast, and then out through the eastern creek shown by its GPS track on the map fragment.
 (These creeks are not shown on the map) (The swan was, appropriately, in the upper part of the main creek, and I followed it slowly.
 Eventually it decided the only way out was to take off past me.)

 This creek is navigable for some distance.
 At low tide there are sandbars near the first real bends, and there is another area at the intersection with Swan Alley Creek that also dries at low tide.
 This area is now overgrown with mangroves.

 St Kilda embankment channel

-The St Kilda embankment was built in the late 19th century, and much of it can still be seen on the western side of the channel alongside.
+The St Kilda embankment was built in the late 19th century to reclaim land for agriculture.
+It was later abandoned after a severe storm.
+Much of it can still be seen on the western side of the channel alongside.
 The channel is navigable from Swan Alley Creek as far as Garnets Creek.
 The section between Garnets and Barque Creek can be entered from the Barque Creek end, but the southern end disappears into overgrown trickles.
 From Barque Creek the channel can be used with some difficulty to gain access to the creek to its north.

 Creek between Shooting and Burrows